troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 ### Are functions always functional?

-Functions are not always considered functional if they mutate some of their arguments, don't return a meaningful result, have side-effects, etc...
+Functions are not always considered functional if they mutate some of their own arguments, don't return a meaningful result, have side-effects, etc...
 For instance, JavaScript can have two or more ways of doing the same thing with a functional and non functional way.

 It is the case of `push` and `concat`. `push` will add an element to itself, and then return the added element.